Skip to main content

 ParameterDescription

-PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the folder specified for installation.
+PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the installation folder.

-PATH_OUTPUTDetermines if the installation will configure a custom physical path for the location where the programs will write their output files.
+PATH_OUTPUTDefines a custom physical path for the location where programs write their output files.
 If specified, this must be a path on a local hard drive.

-RESMON_MSGINSets path to the Agent for Microsoft MSGIN folder to be used by Resource Monitor.
+RESMON_MSGINSets the path to the Agent for Microsoft MSGIN folder for use by Resource Monitor.

 SMA OpCon SAP Business Objects Connectors